 Figure 3.
 Relation of breakpoints of each class to chromatin states, histone marks and methylation.
 A) Overlap of breakpoints with hypomethylated regions in sperm.
 NAHR and TEI breakpoints show strong association.
 B) Breakpoint co-occurrence with chromatin states, defined by corresponding eigenvector, of Hi-C data (upper panel).
 The genome wide co-occurrence is ordered by the value of the eigenvector (lower panel).
 Curves were smoothed using sliding window of 3,000 bins.
 NAHR breakpoints are associated with open chromatin.
-This association cannot be explained by higher content of segments duplications (SDs) or recombination rate (RR).
+This association cannot be explained by higher content of segments duplications (SDs), repeats or recombination rate (RR).
 C) Association with histone marks.
 NH breakpoints were depleted for all active marks and also for the H3K9me3 repressive mark (red lines).
 TEI breakpoints showed weak depletion of active marks.
 While the density of repressive H3K27me3 mark decreases close to NAHR breakpoints, the density of all active marks increase.

 We further analyzed an association of NAHR breakpoints with 10 chromatin marks (Fig. 3C).
 The three classes of breakpoints showed very different associations.
 NH breakpoints were depleted for all active marks and also for the H3K9me3 repressive mark.
 TEI breakpoints showed weak depletion of active marks.
 However, NAHR breakpoints were characterized differently.
 While the density of repressive H3K27me3 mark decreases close to NAHR breakpoints, the density of all active marks increase.
-As active marks are linked to open chromatin, these observations corroborate the association of NAHR with open chromatin.
+As active marks are linked to open chromatin32, these observations corroborate the association of NAHR with open chromatin.
+On finer scale, and as a consequence with less signal statistics, we did not see clear association of breakpoints of any class with DNAse hypersensitive sites, markers of open chromatin (Fig. S8).

 Micro-insertions at breakpoint deletions and their relation to replication timing